iliescua/Snake/README.md

 # Snake

 ## How to play
 Use the arrow keys to control the snake and have it move around the screen.
-If the game ends then you can quickly restart it using the spacebar.
+If the game ends then you can quickly restart it by using the spacebar.

 ### v1.0